selinadeng/ethereum-lab2/README.md

 6) Click the "Deploy and run transactions" icon on the left sidebar.
 The default environment is set to "Javascript VM".
 The NameValue.sol contract can be tested in Remix using the Javascript VM environment.
 However, the Javascript VM environment is only used for local testing.
 In this lab we will be using a Web3 Provider that allows us to connect to a running node.
 In this case, we want to connect to Ganache.

-7) In Remix, visit the Environment selection box and choose "Web3 Provider".
+7) In Remix, visit the Environment selection box and choose "Ganache Provider".
 You will be prompted with an "External Node Request" box.
-Your Web3 Provider Endpoint is http://localhost:7545.
+Your Ganache Provider Endpoint is http://localhost:7545.
 See the Ganache user interface and verify the port (7545) is correct.
 A Web3 Provider knows how to talk to a running node.

 8) In the next step, the Solidity contract will be deployed to Ganache.